elcitrovmtgrande/toucan-js/README.md

 const FromJWT = new Toucan('eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwibmFtZSI6ImpvaG4iLCJpYXQiOjE2OTA4NDE0NTYsImV4cCI6MTY5MDg0NTA1Nn0.4m6mk7T8z0tuW18eV3WcaGgkeZa7FVTeIIIdOfvSZGA');

 ```
-This the main strength of Toucan.
-Only one method to create a new instance from a data payload or from an existing JWT.
+This is where Toucan shines!
+With just one method, you can create a new instance from a data payload or an existing JWT.

 ### Get the JWT or the data payload from the instance
-Then, you can use the instance to get the JWT or the data payload.
+Once you have your Toucan instance, you can easily get the JWT or the data payload.

 ```typescript
 const MyToucan = new Toucan(payload: string | object, config: object);